le717/Blocks/Documentation/Format-Details.md

 and will instead focus on the layout itself.

 *Notice*: Sometimes, it is better to teach by example, rather than explanations.
-I feel this tutorial will go much more smoothly if I do not purely use explanations, but use examples in addition to explaining why we do what we do. :wink:
+I feel this tutorial will go much more smoothly if I do not purely use explanations, but use examples in addition to explaining why we do what we do. :smile:

 #### Task #1 - Adding a Blocked Wall

 * The first modding example we will do is add a Blocked Wall to the layout.
 We remember from our Legend a Blocked Wall is signified by a `BW`.
-(If you don't remember, fell free to peek back at the Legend any time you need to).
+(If you don't remember, fell free to peek back at the Legend any time you need to. :wink:)

 *Coming Soon.*